The Abandoned Places to Explore in Paris

 Voir cette publication sur Instagram

-Did you think you knew everything about the Paris metro and knew all the stations like the back of your hand?
-But did you know that there are closed stations underground?
-Sometimes they are places of debauchery, sometimes locations for filming (Porte des Lilas) or others, we love it!
+Did you think you knew everything about the Paris metro and could name all the stations by heart?
+Well, did you know that there are closed stations hidden beneath our feet?
+Once places of debauchery, sometimes film sets (like Porte des Lilas), they’re simply fascinating!